ThomasE11/anus-project/README.md

 - Text - For text processing
 - Code - For code generation

+### Agent Modes

+ANUS now features a hybrid agent system that can:
+- Automatically determine if a task requires single or multi-agent processing
+- Use specialized agents for complex tasks (researcher, planner, executor, critic)
+- Adjust to task complexity

 ## Requirements

 - Python 3.11 or higher
-- OpenAI API key (for advanced functionality)
+- OpenAI API key (required for all functionality)

 ## Note